IDSIA/sacred/docs/experiment.rst

   - packages the experiment depends on and their versions
   - the source code of the experiment

-To access these informations you can use the observer interface.
+To access this information you can use the observer interface.
 First you need to add an observer like this:

 .. code-block:: python

     from sacred.observers import MongoObserver

-    ex.observers.append(MongoObserver())
+    ex.observers.append(MongoObserver.create())

-At the moment ``MongoObserver`` is the only observer that is shipped with Sacred.
+At the moment ``MongoObserver`` is the only observer shipped with Sacred.
 It connects to a MongoDB and puts all these information into a document in a collection called ``experiments``.
 You can also add this observer from the :doc:`command-line` like this::